sathninduk/NextTodo/README.md

 - Create, update, and delete tasks
 - Filter tasks by completion status
-- Swipe to delete tasks
+- Swipe left to delete a task
-- Immovable tasks when filtered by "completed"
+- Swipe right to complete a task

 ## Technologies Used